microdotblog/plugin-rsvp/README.md

 # RSVP shortcode

-Adds a Hugo shortcode to sending an IndieWeb RSVP.
+Adds a Hugo shortcode for sending an IndieWeb RSVP.

 To RSVP to an event, find the URL for the event and then use the shortcode in a blog post like this: